-If there are prolonged or recurring outbreaks of COVID-19 and its variants or further diseases emerge that give rise to similar effects, global, regional or local macroeconomic conditions may be materially and adversely affected and there could be further declines or volatility in financial markets and in the valuation of financial instruments and investments, including real estate.
-The impacts of COVID-19 or further diseases, in particular, their long term implications, on Swiss Life's business are uncertain and cannot be predicted.
+The impacts of COVID-19 or other diseases, in particular, their long term implications, on Swiss Life's business are uncertain and cannot be predicted yet.
 In connection with COVID-19, Swiss Life could also be subject to regulatory, legislative, governmental or litigation-related developments affecting the extent of potential losses under policies written by Swiss Life or potentially exposing Swiss Life to additional losses if terms or conditions of policies are retroactively amended by way of legislative or regulatory action or affecting its investment income from commercial real estate investments.

-During the ongoing COVID-19 spread, many governments in countries where Swiss Life operates have imposed a full or partial lockdown, meaning that a large percentage of employees are required to work remotely for prolonged periods.
+During the COVID-19 pandemics, many governments in countries where Swiss Life operates have imposed a full or partial lockdown, meaning that a large percentage of employees are required to work remotely for prolonged periods.
 This remote working arrangement provides new challenges in the management of information and cyber security risk as Swiss Life has moved to large-scale adoption of technology to enable work from home arrangements while malicious actors are maturing their capability by adapting to varying trends and new technologies to personalise attacks on organisations, for example, through ransomware.
-Greater difficulty associated with monitoring staff working remotely potentially exacerbates this risk.